 W&H’s best buy: Le Creuset Round Signature Cast Iron Casserole Dish, £99 – £275

 There’s a reason why the Le Creuset Signature Casserole Dish is such a popular item on a registry list – they’re simply fantastic.
 They heat up fast, are perfectly non-stick, and can be used to cook pretty much anything (on the hob and in an oven).
-The dishes are on the pricey end, but are the perfect wedding present for a close relative or friend, and will remain a staple in any marital kitchen – an easy choice for our 2019 w&h best buy!
+The dishes are on the pricey end, but are the perfect wedding present for a close relative or friend, and will remain a staple in any marital kitchen for years to come – an easy choice for our 2020 w&h best buy!

 W&H’s star buy: Savage Vines wine subscription, from £29.95